elektroels/taxonomi/README.md

 ## Notes

-- I used a map for the data since it makes the lookup fast and easy.
+- I used a map for the nodes since it makes the lookup fast and easy.
-- I didn't handle setting/updating depths automatically.
+- There is no handling of automatically setting/updating depths.
+- There is no handling of deleting nodes
+- There is no handling of moving/changing root

 ## Routes